10 Things You Probably Didn't Know About Due Process

 - A prohibition against vague laws

-4. If the average citizen cannot understand a law, it is deemed void due to vagueness, a protection that falls under due process of law.
+- the vehicle for the incorporation of the Bill of Rights - If the average citizen cannot understand a law, it is deemed void due to vagueness, a protection that falls under due process of law.

 Essentially, if the average citizen of the United States can’t understand who a law is regulating, what conduct or actions it is prohibiting, or what punishment they might incur, the law is rendered void.
-Essentially, if the law isn’t written in a way that the average person can understand, it is depriving citizens of their due process rights.
+Essentially, if the law isn’t written in a way that the average person can understand, it is depriving citizens of their due process rights. - Substantive due process overlaps protection with several other amendments.

 Substantive Due Process (from the Fourteenth Amendment) overlaps the rights in the first eight amendments, further protecting voting rights, free speech, and other laws.
-Essentially, substantive due process protects fundamental rights.
+Essentially, substantive due process protects fundamental rights. - New York State asked Congress to add due process to the Constitution.

 New York asked Congress to add a due process clause to the Constitution and was the only state to do so.
 In 1788, the state proposed the following wording: No Person ought to be taken imprisoned or diseased of his freehold, or be exiled or deprived of his Privileges, Franchises, Life, Liberty, or Property but by due process of Law.

-New York also inducted a statutory bill of rights in 1787 that included four separate due process clauses, though Secretary of the Treasury Alexander Hamilton commented that based on the definition of due process they cannot be applied to the legislature.
+New York also inducted a statutory bill of rights in 1787 that included four separate due process clauses, though Secretary of the Treasury Alexander Hamilton commented that based on the definition of due process they cannot be applied to the legislature. - James Madison drafted the due process clause.

-Madison revised New York’s proposed language for a due process clause, and drafted the following passage which was later adopted by Congress: Although I know whenever the great rights, the trial by jury, freedom of the press, or liberty of conscience, come in question in that body [Parliament], the invasion of them is resisted by able advocates, yet their Magna Carta does not contain any one provision for the security of those rights, respecting which the people of America are most alarmed.
+Madison revised New York’s proposed language for a due process clause, and drafted the following passage which was later adopted by Congress: Although I know whenever the great rights, the trial by jury, freedom of the press, or liberty of conscience, come in question in that body [Parliament], the invasion of them is resisted by able advocates, yet their Magna Carta does not contain any one provision for the security of those rights, respecting which the people of America are most alarmed. - Due process is the only phrase that appears twice in the Constitution.

 It appears in the Fifth Amendment and in Section 1 of the Fourteenth Amendment.